ahmad-ashmawi/object-sorting-robot/README.md

 # Autonomous Object Sorting Robot

 An autonomous **VEX IQ robot programmed in C++** that collects and sorts objects into designated locations.
 The system combines multiple sensors with closed-loop motor control for autonomous navigation and object handling.
+<br></br>
 ## Overview

-## How It Works
+The robot completes an autonomous sorting cycle:
 1. The user selects an object category using the touch sensor.
 2. The robot drives forward and uses an optical sensor to find the corresponding coloured stripe.
 3. It performs a PID-controlled 90° turn using inertial sensor feedback.
-4. A distance sensor guides the robot toward the sorting box.
+4. A distance sensor guides the robot as it moves toward the sorting box.
-5. The claw and lift release the object.
+5. The claw and lift mechanisms release the object into its designated place.
 6. Motor encoders track the travelled distance so the robot can return to its starting position.

 ## Control & Navigation